- You are here:

 Malaria & Vaccinations

-It is recommended to visit your local travel clinic and make sure you are up to date on any vaccinations that are recommended before visiting the country.
-The main health concern in Madagascar is malaria, but antimalarials help to minimize the risk.
-Also make sure you use a good mosquito repellent (those containing DEET are most effective).
-Simply covering up in the evening with long sleeves, trousers and socks is an effective way to lower the risk of being bitten in the first place.
+Visit your local travel clinic to make sure you are up to date on recommended vaccinations before visiting the country.
+The main health concern in Madagascar is malaria, with the risk highest during the Wet season (November to April).
+To reduce the risk, take antimalarials and make sure you use a good mosquito repellent (those containing DEET are most effective).
+Covering up in the evening with long sleeves, trousers and socks is a good way to avoid being bitten.

 Wildlife Viewing

-There are no large animals in Madagascar to worry about.
-There are spiders and scorpions, but bites are not common at all.
-Leeches are prevalent in all the rainforests, including Mitsinjo Forest.
-Because of this, wearing sandals or shorts is not recommended.
-The guides will remind you to tuck your trousers into your socks.
-The thing to remember is that leeches are annoying but totally harmless.
+There are no large or dangerous animals in Madagascar.
+There are spiders and scorpions, but bites and stings are rare.
+Leeches are common in all rainforests, including Mitsinjo.
+Because of this, wearing sandals or shorts is not recommended, and you should tuck your trousers into your socks.
+That said, leeches are annoying but totally harmless.

 For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.